Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

 Once you’ve found your new home in Florida and sold your current home, it’s time to tackle the nitty-gritty details of moving to a new city:

 No matter the reason for relocation to the Sunshine State, we are glad you’re moving to Florida!
-Highland Homes is a leading builder of new homes in Florida, offering beautiful homes in top relocation destinations including Tampa, Orlando, Lakeland-Winbter Havem, Ocala, and Bradenton-Sarasota.
+Highland Homes is a top builder of new homes in Florida, offering beautiful homes in desirable relocation destinations including Ocala, Tampa, Orlando, Lakeland-Winter Haven, and Bradenton-Sarasota.
 For more information and to find your new home in Florida, call or email our New Home Specialists today!